 Hedges for Japanese gardens

 Hedges are also wonderful Japanese garden plants, especially when trimmed in the traditional patterns.
 Plants for a Japanese garden hedge include:

 Flowers and plants for Japanese gardens

-There are several colorful Japanese garden plants and flowers to choose from, in varying sizes and colors are all wonderful ways to add color to the garden.
+There are several colorful Japanese garden plants and flowers to choose from, in varying sizes and colors, and all wonderful ways to add color to the garden.
 These are:

 Groundcover plants are a nice way to add more texture and color to the garden.
 These plants for a Japanese garden include:

 When using Japanese influence in garden design, it is a challenge to balance the controlled pruning to make Japanese flower gardens look as natural as possible.
 However, the hard work will pay off when you have a lovely retreat in your own yard.